0xMati/Tech-Blog/Security/Microsoft Defender for Identity/Common/Automated Actions with MDI.md

 ### 2. Connecting Microsoft Defender for Identity to Sentinel

 To start automating actions based on Defender for Identity alerts, you first need to connect MDI to Microsoft Sentinel.
-This allows Sentinel to ingest all relevant security alerts and set the foundation for automation.
+This allows Sentinel to ingest all relevant security alerts and incidents, and set the foundation for automation.

 #### Prerequisites